jarves/jarves/Resources/doc/create-a-theme.md

 ![Bundle Editor, Themes](create-a-theme/bundle-editor--themes.png)

 Now you have defined the theme.
-Next step is to link your tempalte with an layout.
-Click on the button 'Page layouts':
+Next step is to link your template with an layout.
+Click on the button 'Page Layouts':

 ![Bundle Editor, Themes, page layouts](create-a-theme/bundle-editor--themes--page-layouts.png)